oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 by: advocate
 communities: [.net]
 description: "Learn how to authenticate with SAML in ASP.NET Core and C#."
-tags: [identitysecurity, csharp, saml, sso]
+tags: [identitysecurity, csharp, saml, sso, dotnet, aspnet, dotnetcore, aspnetcore]
 tweets:
 - "Supporting SAML in your ASP.NET Core applications does not have to be a chore.
 Let's take a look at how it's done."
 - "Do you need to support SAML in your ASP.NET Core applications?
 Let's do it in as few steps as possible!"